Faculty of Infectious and Tropical Diseases

 The International Centre for Eye Health has developed a smart-phone based system for comprehensive eye examinations that is easy to use, affordable and portable.
 The Portable Eye Examination Kit (PEEK) uses mobile phone technology to extend the availability of a full range of ophthalmic diagnostic tests to anywhere in the world.

-Dean of Faculty: Simon Croft Secretary and PA: Arlene Heron
+Dean of Faculty: Brendan Wren Faculty Secretary and PA to Dean: Arlene Heron

 Administrative Assistants: Zoe Hope and Lisa Schmidt